Tonawanda town employee charged with DWI, fired after street sweeper tips over on 290

 Murphy told the first officer at the scene that he lost control of the street sweeper after another driver cut him off, the report stated.
 At least one witness shared video of the incident with investigators, police said.

-John's Towing was called to tow away the vehicle from the scene.
+John's Towing was called to tow away the truck from the scene.
+Emminger said the town is awaiting an assessment of whether the sweeper can be restored to service.

-Police say a search of the truck's cab found a pill that was determined to be morphine sulfate, a Schedule II controlled substance.
+"I hope it can be repaired," he said, noting the truck cost the town "north of $300,000" to purchase.

+Tonawanda police had not released information about Friday's crash until the agency responded Wednesday to a public-records request.

-Murphy was terminated from his job on Tuesday, according to the town.
+Murphy was placed on unpaid leave on Friday and was terminated from his job on Tuesday, Emminger said.
+He had earned $78,000 in the position in 2022, SeeThroughNY reported.

+Town officials moved quickly to take what they believe is the appropriate action against Murphy, the supervisor said.

+"We're very disturbed by what happened and we're very thankful that no one was injured," Emminger said.